mendix/docs/content/web-modeler/microflows-setting-and-changing-value.md

 ---
-title: "Setting and Changing a Value for Different Activities in the Microflows"
+title: "Set & Change a Value for Different Activities in the Microflows"
 category: "Microflows"
 menu_order: 50
 description: "Describes the process of setting the initial value for objects or variables in the Mendix Web Modeler."